Ordinances enacted by this small, PA township are an effort to encourage smart growth and provide for resource protection

 Any municipality enacting a zoning ordinance must also create a zoning hearing board.
 The primary purpose of such a board is to help assure fair and equitable application and administration of the zoning ordinance by hearing appeals on the zoning officer’s determinations and by granting relief from the literal enforcement of the ordinance in certain hardship situations.

-Examples of township ordinances for conservation overlay districts, special overlay districts, zoning district regulations and zoning map and districts for Upper Bern Township, which is located along the Kittatinny Ridge in Berks County.
+Examples of township ordinances regarding conservation overlay districts, special overlay districts, and zoning districts and maps for Upper Bern Township, which is located along the Kittatinny Ridge in Berks County.
 Includes Blue Mountain and Appalachian Trail overlays.